 Workshops in Rural Yukon Communities

 Blood Ties Four Directions Centre provides workshops and information sessions on HIV, Hepatitis C, Sexual health, and Harm Reduction.
 The workshops are facilitated in a safe and inclusive way, encouraging sex-positivity and diversity of its community members.
 Our goal is to equip people with knowledge, skills, and tools for healthy decision-making for themselves and for their community.

 Furthermore, our aim is to provide a space for community members to gather, share and examine culturally safe approaches to safe behaviors and practices for their community with the goal of enhancing understanding of HIV and hepatitis C and its relationship to addiction and drug use.

 These fun, interactive, and free information sessions can be adapted for different ages, genders, length of times, and groups.

-Available workshops for 2016 in rural Yukon
+Available workshops in rural Yukon

 - Healthy Sexuality for Women

 - Supporting Elders in Understanding HIV and Hepatitis C and the impact on Community

 - Supporting Individuals through HIV and Hepatitis C Disclosures

 - Youth and Safer Choices (Condom Skills, Harm Reduction, Assertive Communication, Safer Partying)